nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![Structure of the Storage Component](images/StorageClassDiagram.png)

-Figure ___.
+Figure 4.5.1.
 Class diagram for `Storage` component

 **API** : [`Storage.java`](https://github.com/AY2021S1-CS2103T-W15-2/tp/blob/master/src/main/java/seedu/address/storage/Storage.java)

-As shown above, the `Storage` component,
+From the diagram above, the `Storage` component,
 * can save `UserPref` objects in json format and read it back.
 * can save `Reeve` data in json format and read it back.
 * stores `Student` and `Note` data from the `Model` component in `JsonSerializableReeve` and `JsonSerializableNotebook` objects respectively.

 The `JsonSerializableReeve` component stores `JsonAdaptedStudent` objects converted from the `Student` objects in the `Model` component.
-Each `JsonAdaptedStudent` object also contains json-friendly versions of `Student` data as shown in the below class diagram.
+Each `JsonAdaptedStudent` object also contains json-friendly versions of `Student` data as shown in the class diagram below.

 ![Structure of JsonSerializableReeve](images/JsonSerializableReeveClassDiagram.png)

-Figure ___.
+Figure 4.5.2.
 Class diagram for `JsonSerializableReeve` component

-The `JsonSerializableNotebook` component stores `JsonAdaptedNote` objects converted from `Note` objects in the `Model` component, as shown in the below class diagram.
+The `JsonSerializableNotebook` component stores `JsonAdaptedNote` objects converted from `Note` objects in the `Model` component, as shown in the class diagram below.

 ![Structure of JsonSerializableNotebook](images/JsonSerializableNotebookClassDiagram.png)

-Figure ___.
+Figure 4.5.3.
 Class diagram for `JsonSerializableNotebook` component

 ### 4.6 Common classes